kevinschaul/uscentcom-isil-airstrikes-scraper/README.md

     July 6:
     -- Near Al Hasakah, five airstrikes struck four ISIL tactical units, destroying an ISIL tank, six ISIL vehicles, an ISIL building, an ISIL staging position and an ISIL fighting position.

+## Corrections

+Some press releases may include corrections (e.g. [nov 18](http://www.centcom.mil/en/news/articles/nov.-18-military-airstrikes-continue-against-isil-terrorists-in-syria-and-i)):

+    The strike release published on Nov.
+16 includes a French strike listed as "Near Ar Raqqah, one strike struck an ISIL storage depot."
+After further coordination with the French Ministry of Defense, we have determined that France conducted two separate strikes on two different targets.
+The first target was an ISIL storage depot and the second strike against an ISIL command and control node.

+**The scraper does not currently make these corrections.**